 It turns out that there could be plenty of potential factors at play.
 Let’s talk about some possible reasons that your baby might be fighting sleep and how you can help.

-Here are some of the most common reasons why babies fight sleep.
+Here are the most common reasons I’ve seen why babies fight sleep and how you can help them.

-There’s a chance that your baby is fighting sleep because they’re not tired enough yet.
-I know that can feel frustrating, especially if you’re exhausted and trying to keep a schedule.
+There’s also a chance that your baby is fighting sleep because they’re not tired enough yet.
+I know that can feel frustrating, trying to find the Goldilocks-level of just-right tired.

 Your baby needs physical and neurological stimulation to learn new things.
 But not everyone realizes that there can be too much of a good thing when it comes to stimulation for your growing baby!